sherggs/zero-trust-architecture/README.md

 The bucket is not in the Terraform configuration because a backend cannot manage the bucket for its own state.

-## Seed data through the data plane, and cursor pagination

-The configuration has no `aws_dynamodb_table_item` resources, so the Terraform state contains infrastructure only.
-The script `scripts/seed.sh` writes the rows with `batch-write-item` after apply.
-Row data in a state file is a data leak into the control plane, and it also connects the data lifecycle to `terraform destroy`.

 ## Ideas for a production system

 - Add VPC interface endpoints for SSM and execute-api.
 Then the traffic does not go through the internet gateway.